raduchiriac/robrux/README.md

 ### Are you here for the first time?

-Use your favorite package manager to install the dependencies.
+Use your favorite package manager ([npm/yarn](https://www.stackshare.io/stackups/npm-vs-yarn)) to install the dependencies.

-Run `npm run storyboard` to see some of the components in action (some environment variables might be needed).
+Run `npm run storyboard` to see some of the components in action (some environment variables might be needed – read below).

-### Development appetite?
+### Appetite for development?

 Create and edit a valid `.env` file by doing `cp .env.sample .env`.
 Start your local MongoDB server or setup a remote one in the said `.env` file.
-Run `npm run seed` once, wait for the data to be imported, then terminate this process.
-You're all set.
+Run `npm run seed` and wait for the data to be imported.
+Congratulations, you're all set.

 Now run `npm run start:dev` and create something nice.
-PR are welcome.
+PRs are welcome.

-#### Features
+#### Dockyard

 - [x] Fetch data with a Mongo `$geoWithin` type of query
 - [x] Attach Next.js v9 to Express